warpedvoxels/java-edition/README.md

 ### Prerequisites

 * Install the latest [Early Access Project Panama Java Development Kit Build][jdk].
+* Install the latest version of [Google's ProtoBuf source info compiler][protoc].
 * Install the latest nightly build of [Rust][rust].
 You may consider using the `rustup` tool to make your life easier.
 * Install [Docker][docker] and [Docker Compose][docker-compose] for setting up the development environment in an easier way.

 **IMPORTANT!** A build of JDK with Project Panama is really necessary to run Hexalite locally, since we depend on its nifty features in development which aren't available in other JDK distributions such as Temurin or Azul's for now.
+You may have issues with the toolchain being not supported by Gradle; if this is the case, you can use Gradle with Java 18, and set `org.gradle.java.installations.paths=/path/to/panama/jdk` in your `~/.gradle/gradle.properties` file.

 > The reason why we will use the OpenJ9 virtual machine in the future is it is known to use less memory and CPU than Hotspot, so it is a better choice for running Minecraft servers.
 In contrast to this, the hotspot virtual machine is known to be more stable and more efficient in terms of IDE support, so it is a better choice for developing.
 Since there is no available build for OpenJ9 with Project Panama, we will use Hotspot for now.

 ### Building everything

+> ◉ **NOTICE:** If you are an IntelliJ IDEA user, make sure to exclude the following directories at the **Module Settings (F4)**:
+> - `/*/target`
+> - `/target/`
+> - `/web/node_modules`

 #### 1. Compiling the command-line interface